dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/dashboard/orders.md

 original_id: orders
 ---

-The Orders section shows you all orders placed through the MajorityWorld system by customers, as well as those created manually by administrators.
+The Orders section shows you all orders placed through the DrikGallery system by customers, as well as those created manually by administrators.

 ## Order Management